skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 and distrust others that try to do the same.
 This breeds conflict and war, which is the whole point of the curse."

-"Okay," says Eomer, nodding carefully.
+"Okay," says Eomier, nodding carefully.

 "So, their own actions seem perfectly reasonable to themselves, but an outsider can see they are being irrational, or at least taking their